 Well into writing the followup to Widowmaker now–25K words–including a thousand more added this morning.
 Is it Fran Liebowitz..?
-Wait, three-second Internet search… yes–Fran Liebowitz says ‘I write so slowly, I could write with my own blood and not hurt myself.’
+Wait, three-second Internet search… yes–, it’s Fran Liebowitz who said ‘I write so slowly, I could write with my own blood and not hurt myself.’
 Same here, and me without the discipline that comes with a long career as a writer.
 I’d dearly love to be more prolific but I sweat over every word, period, and apostrophe–every sentence in my stories is a fifth-generation descendant of the original.
-Therefore no point recording in this blog what I’ve written on any given day, as it’s guaranteed to change.
+Therefore, there is no point recording in this blog what I’ve written on any given day, as it’s guaranteed to change.
 Repeatedly.

 Up in the waiting area, I tried to read.
 Couldn’t.
 Just stared at that big tree on the horizon and wiped at my eyes, especially when the message came through that Carrie had gone on the heart/lung bypass.
 Something about hearing that a machine was performing my spouse’s most vital functions didn’t sit well with me.
 Odd, sure: that’s the whole point of the bypass, so that the surgeon could work his miracles, but I hated those ninety minutes.
 I love my wife’s heart and all its contents and hearing that it had been stilled–even temporarily, and even for the best of reasons–was awful.